Well of Souls: Crusader period

-The Foundation Stone and its cave entered fully into the Christian tradition after the Crusaders conquered Jerusalem in 1099.
-These Europeans converted the Dome of the Rock into a church, calling it in Templum Domini (the 'Temple of the Lord').
-They made many radical physical changes to the site at this time, including cutting away much of the rock to make staircases and paving the Stone over with marble slabs.
+The Foundation Stone and its cave entered fully into the Christian tradition after the Crusaders took Jerusalem in 1099.
+Crusaders converted the Dome of the Rock into a church, calling it in Templum Domini (the 'Temple of the Lord').
+They made changes to the site at this time, including cutting away much of the rock to make staircases and paving the Stone over with marble slabs.
 The main entrance of the cave was enlarged, and Europeans of the Crusades are probably also responsible for creating the shaft ascending from the center of the chamber.
 The Crusaders called the cave the "Holy of Holies" and venerated it as the site of the archangel's announcement (Note: For the text, see Luke 1:8−16) of John the Baptist's birth.
 Modern scholarship indicates that the Holy of Holies of the Jewish Temple was probably on top of the Foundation Stone, not inside it.